Skip to main content

 Key Takeaways

-• An outsourced general counsel is a senior commercial lawyer who acts as your business's GC on a part-time, retained basis — typically $2,000–$5,000 per month for SMEs, compared with $181,000–$296,000+ per year for a mid-senior in-house lawyer.
+• An outsourced general counsel is a senior commercial lawyer who acts as your business's GC on a part-time, retained basis for a fixed monthly fee agreed upfront.
+A mid-senior in-house lawyer costs $181,000–$296,000+ a year once superannuation and on-costs are included; a retainer runs at a fraction of that.

 • The alternative legal services market was valued at US$8.7 billion in 2021 and is projected to reach US$23.4 billion by 2031 (Allied Market Research).
 In Australia, firms like Keypoint Law, Hive Legal and LOD reflect this shift.